Cerrado

 The Cerrado (/pt/) is a vast ecoregion of tropical savanna in central Brazil, being present in the states of Goiás, Mato Grosso do Sul, Mato Grosso, Tocantins, Maranhão, Piauí, Bahia, Minas Gerais, São Paulo, Paraná and the Federal District.
-The core areas of the Cerrado biome are the Brazilian highlands – the Planalto.
+The core areas of the Cerrado biome are the Brazilian Highlands – the Planalto.
 The main habitat types of the Cerrado consist of forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
 The Cerrado also includes savanna wetlands and gallery forests.

 The second largest of Brazil's major habitat types, after the Amazonian rainforest, the Cerrado accounts for a full 21 percent of the country's land area (extending marginally into Paraguay and Bolivia).
 About 75% of the Cerrado’s 2 million km^{2} is privately owned.

 Vast amounts of research have shown that the Cerrado is one of the richest of all tropical savanna regions and has high levels of endemism.
 Characterizing it by its enormous ranges of plant and animal biodiversity, World Wide Fund for Nature named the Cerrado the biologically richest savanna in the world, with about 10,000 plant species and 10 endemic bird species.
 There are nearly 200 species of mammal in the Cerrado, though only 14 are endemic.
 The large fraction of private ownership makes protection difficult, however.
+The soil of its peatland areas can be especially dense and thus are a particularly potent carbon sink.
+Persistently drier conditions in the wetland areas or in upstream feedwater sources, as may occur with climate change or due to habitat destruction, would erode this carbon storage which is six times more potent per a similar sized parcel than is the Amazon rainforest.